arista-eosext/IntfReactor/README.md

 The executed script when an interface changes status, must NOT be blocking.

 Add the following configuration snippets to change the default behavior.
-For the list of IPs to check, separate with a comma.
+For the list of Interfaces to check, separate with a comma.
 ```
 daemon IntfReactor
    exec /usr/local/bin/IntfReactor